CebolaLab/scRNA/README.md

 <img src="https://github.com/CebolaLab/scRNA/blob/main/Figures/soup.png" height="400">

-You can highlight cells within the UMAP plot where a gene is expressed *at all* vs expressed above the background.
-For example for the highly expressed hepatocyte gene *ALB*.
+The UMAP plot can be used to explore the ambient gene expression.
+For example, you can highlight cells where a gene is expressed *at all* (i.e. at least one count detected) vs cells where the gene is significantly expressed *above* the background.
+We can explore this below for the highly expressed hepatocyte gene, *ALB*.
+(Note that this example data is from non-parenchymal cells, or NPCs, and should not contain hepatocytes).

 ```R
 #Plot the expression of an example gene